The format of this page is

 - There is no ‘right’ to drink fluoride-free water, merely a personal preference.

-- Fluoride is a nutrient, not a drug.
+- Fluoride is a nutrient, not a drug or medication.

 - There is a duty to protect citizens, especially the most vulnerable.